Joseph Stalin: Early life

 In 1894, Stalin enrolled as a trainee Russian Orthodox priest at the Tiflis Theological Seminary, enabled by a scholarship.
 He initially achieved high grades, but lost interest in his studies.
 Stalin became influenced by Nikolay Chernyshevsky's pro-revolutionary novel What Is to Be Done?, and Alexander Kazbegi's The Patricide, with Stalin adopting the nickname "Koba" from its bandit protagonist.
-After reading Das Kapital, Stalin focused on Karl Marx's philosophy of Marxism, which was on the rise as a variety of socialism opposed to the Tsarist authorities.
-He began attending secret workers' meetings, and left the seminary in April 1899.
+After reading Das Kapital, he focused on Karl Marx's philosophy of Marxism, which was on the rise as a variety of socialism opposed to the Tsarist authorities.
+He began attending secret workers' meetings and left the seminary in April 1899.